Upturn unsubscribed user

 overview logo History and Background

-Halliburton Company was founded in 1919 by Erle P. Halliburton.
-Initially focused on oil well cementing, it expanded into a comprehensive range of services for the oil and gas industry.
-It has grown through innovation and acquisitions, becoming a global leader.
+Halliburton was founded in 1919 by Erle P. Halliburton.
+It initially focused on oil well cementing.
+Over time, it expanded into a wide range of services for the oil and gas industry, becoming a global leader in energy services.

 business area logo Core Business Areas

-• Drilling and Evaluation: Offers services and products for drilling, formation evaluation, and well construction.
-This includes drill bits, drilling fluids, and logging tools.
+• Drilling and Evaluation: Provides services and products for drilling, evaluation, and well construction, including drill bits, drilling fluids, and wireline logging.

 leadership logo Leadership and Structure